pcosmos.ca

 ftell(stream)

 Gets the current position of a file pointer.
 The parameter is a pointer to a FILE structure.
-The value returned by ftell may not reflect the physical byte offset for streams opened in text mode, because text mode causes carriage return-linefeed translation.
+The returned value by ftell may not reflect the physical byte offset for streams opened in text mode, because text mode causes carriage return-linefeed translation.
 Use ftell with fseek to return to file locations correctly.
 On error, ftell returns -1.
 On devices incapable of seeking (such as terminals and printers), or when stream does not refer to an open file, the return value is undefined.

 The ftell function gets the current position of the file pointer (if any) associated with stream.
 The position is expressed as an offset relative to the beginning of the stream.